 Smells Like Chicken

-Here’s how to protect your poultry products from a greedy housemate:
+Here’s how to protect your poultry products from greedy roommates:

 Step 1: Remove showerhead.

-Step 2: Insert one chicken bouillon cube into end of the pipe.
+Step 2: Insert one chicken bouillon cube into the end of the pipe.

 Step 3: Replace showerhead.